-Firstly, let's look at the relationship between teams' ladder finishes and ultimate finals performance, applying the methodology described here to the 50,000 final ladders produced by our original simulations for this week.
+Let’s, for the second time this season, simulate the Final series by applying the methodology described here to the 50,000 final ladders produced by our original simulations.

 WEEK OF ELIMINATION IN FINALS

 In this next chart we look at teams' chances for various Finals finishes, ignoring their home and away ladder positions (ie we focus solely on the heights of the bars in the previous chart).
-The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the specified team went out in the specified week of the Finals (or achieved the specified result).
+The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the specified team went out in the specified week of the Finals.

-- Lose in an Elimination Final: GWS, Hawthorn, Geelong and Melbourne
+Lose in an Elimination Final: Brisbane Lions, Adelaide, and Richmond

 GRAND FINAL PAIRINGS

 In this final chart we look at all of the Grand Final pairings that occurred in at least one of the simulation replicates.
 The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the team named in the row defeated the team named in the column in the Grand Final.

 We see that the most common Grand Final has Geelong beating GWS, though that’s about equally as likely as the converse.
 These each occurred in just over 5% of replicates, and so, together, represent just over 10% of replicates.